 - Optional intensive practicum (IP) courses verified by the BACB as meeting the experience requirements for BCaBA exam eligibility

 - Dual-level degree program options available to PK-4, 7-12, and HPE majors to concurrently earn a MS in Special Education in ABA and fulfill coursework requirements for the Board Certified Behavior Analyst (BCBA) credential

 - Document of completion awarded to students successfully completing all coursework and notifying their program advisor of the completion; document of completion does not indicate certification in behavior analysis

-- To be eligible for BCaBA credential, must also complete experience requirements and pass BCaBA exam.
+- To be eligible for BCaBA credential, students must also complete experience requirements and pass BCaBA exam.
 Visit bacb.com for other requirement details.

 - BCaBA experience requirements:

 - Or fulfill by enrolling in optional SPE 591 ABA Practicum Group Supervision course for up to two semesters to receive online group supervision while accruing intensive practicum (IP) hours at a self-arranged site per University approval.

 - During each semester of IP, individual supervision must also be provided by onsite or self-hired BCBA supervisor.
 Or take optional SPE 592 ABA Practicum Individual Supervision course at additional credits beyond the program.